m-sobur/MykhailoSobur/README.md

 # MykhailoSobur
-[WEST &amp; SOUTH] Java Lab #31
+[WEST &amp; SOUTH] Java Lab #32

-                                                                      Spring_3 Web MVC Homework
+                                                                    Spring_4 Web MVC Homework

 Required:

-Migrate functionality related to core business logic of Servlet-based application to newly created Spring MVC project adapting the old one to the correct package structure, naming conventions, etc.:

-get rid of all JSP views (now your service will be consuming and populating only JSON text format)

-make your service RESTful (don't implement HATEOAS logic for now.
-It will be accomplished in the scope of next lecture)

-the best approach is to start from the scratch and create an empty Spring Boot project using the 'Spring Initializr'.

-avoid code copypaste from the old project, unless it relates to the business logic.

-Create DTO classes and use them at the controller level.

-Add logging to all layers of the application.
+Extend your service functionality by:

+adding basic validation to DTO classes

+using mapstruct to map DTOs

+implementing custom common and unified error handling functionality using Spring MVC components

+adding the Spring Boot Actuator to your project and configuring the ‘/info’ endpoint of it.

+extending your service RESTful endpoints by Swagger Documentation

+create custom validation annotations using ConstraintValidator

 Optional (would be a great plus):

-1. Use any of available open source mapping tool in order to remap from business classes to DTO and vice versa (BeanUtils, MapStruct, etc.)
+Investigate and get hands-on experience working with the RestTemplate: create a separate service that will make REST calls to your main service endpoints (GET, POST, PUT, PATCH, DELETE) and parse the response.

+Investigate add multilingual support for exception messages configuring the ‘MessageSource’ bean - https://www.baeldung.com/spring-custom-validation-message-source